mindplay-dk/zero-drag/README.md

 A minimalist abstraction of drag-and-drop *interactions only - without* abstracting the effects. ([why?](#why))

+Purpose-built for custom in-app drag-and-drop UI - if you need to exchange data/files with the desktop, this is not the library you're looking for.

 **Features:**

   * Generates drag-and-drop event listeners exposing simple start/drag/drop hooks